Taste Real's Fall Rural Romp

 5089 Wellington Road 32, Guelph

-Get ready for fall as you wander through 6,000+ pumpkins.
+Get ready for fall as you wander through 9,000+ pumpkins.
 Hungry?
 Step inside the market and bakery for Strom's famous butter tarts made without corn syrup, pumpkin pie and seasonal goodies.
 Looking for more adventure?
-Experience the Harvest Fun Area (admission fee) with a five-acre Nutrition for Learning and Keeping Kids Fed at School themed corn maze, wagon rides, straw, tile and cedar maze, puppet shows, pedal carts, low ropes course, sand pile, pumpkin chuckin, human foosball and fire pits!
+Experience the Harvest Fun Area (admission fee) with a five-acre themed corn maze, wagon rides, straw, tile and cedar maze, Dr. Stein and Frankie’s Science Lab (11:00 am and 1:30 pm), pedal carts, low ropes course, sand pile, pumpkin chuckin, human foosball and fire pits!

 950 Woodlawn Road W, Guelph

 Wellington Brewery is one of Canada's original craft breweries known for producing award-winning beers with a focus on quality, sustainability, and creativity.
 Founded in 1985 in Guelph, they are creatively transforming Ontario's brewing culture to stand for people and planet.
 Pop by the Wellington Taproom and enjoy some award-winning craft beer and tasty snacks.
-Enjoy a brewery tour every Saturday at 3:00 pm ($10.00 per person, or $16.00 with a 20oz pint).
 Cheers!

 Open 10:00 am - 7:00 pm.